giadaaggio/machine_learning_23/README.md

 # Machine Learning LAB
-Repository for the course Machine Learning (2023/24)
+Repository for the Laboratory part of the course Machine Learning (2023/24).